kenofanclub/kquery/README.md

 ### Modules

-Special builds can be created that exclude subsets of jQuery functionality.
+Special builds can be created that exclude subsets of kQuery functionality.
-This allows for smaller custom builds when the builder is certain that those parts of jQuery are not being used.
+This allows for smaller custom builds when the builder is certain that those parts of kQuery are not being used.
 For example, an app that only used JSONP for `$.ajax()` and did not need to calculate offsets or positions of elements could exclude the offset and ajax/xhr modules.

 Any module may be excluded except for `core`, and `selector`.
 To exclude a module, pass its path relative to the `src` folder (without the `.js` extension).